syahnur197/newphp/README.md

 * `/home/${your user name}/.composer/cache/repo/https---packagist.org/,`
 * `/home/${your user name}/.composer/cache/files/`

+To run the script, please clone this repo and cd to the directory and run `$ ./newphp.sh`

 This script does the followings:-
 - git clone / composer install php frameworks
 - Set up virtual host